Highlands Regional Ministry Center

 Days for Girls, increases access to menstrual care and education by developing global partnerships, cultivating social enterprises, mobilizing volunteers, and innovating sustainable solutions that shatter stigmas and limitations for women and girls.
 Together, they are creating a world with dignity, health, and opportunity for all.
 Our movement has reached more than one million girls — and counting!
 With your help, we can reach Every Girl.
 Everywhere.
 Period.

 The Days for Girls, Alachua County Chapter had a busy year.
-When the pandemic started, they produced 4733 facial masks for the community in just 9 weeks.
+When the pandemic started, they produced over 7000 facial masks for the community.
 Many of the sewers who normally produced hygiene kits quickly transitioned into sewing masks and they were considered an “essential business” with the workroom remaining open, and many sewing masks from home.
-See their year “by the numbers.”
+They collected “Panties for Chad” which resulted in 21,000 kits being sent to the African nation of Chad.
 In February, they held a “Sewathon” at which their volunteers produced 480 hygiene kits, which surpassed their previous record of 200 kits in a day.

 Sanctuary for Enduring Faith Ministries